stefangabos/Zebra_Tooltips/README.md

  - tooltips can be aligned left, center or right, relative to the parent element, as well as above or below the parent element
  - uses NO IMAGES and falls back gracefully for browsers that don't support all the fancy stuff
  - can be attached to any elements not just anchors
- - works in all major browsers (Firefox, Chrome, Safari, Edge, Opera Internet Explorer 6+)
+ - works in all major browsers (Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+)

 ## Support the development of this project